 The World Association for Sustainable Development (WASD) is very pleased to welcome you to its Sustainable Development Goals (SDGs) Universities Initiative (SDGsUNi).
 SDGsUNi aims to bring together universities and research institutions from across the world in a global forum to collaborate and reconnect with the discourse of Sustainable Development (SD).
-SDGsUNi will therefore help universities and research institutions to play a critical role as recommended by the World Bank’s World Development Report 2016 enabling their countries reap the benefits form the global growth in the knowledge economy particularly for the country’s Digital Natives (Youth).
+SDGsUNi will therefore help universities and research institutions to play a critical role enabling their countries reap the benefits form the global growth in the knowledge economy particularly for the country’s Digital Natives (Youth).

 SDGsUNi aims to critically examine a number of issues relating to the role and relevance of universities and research institutions to the contemporary discourse of countries’ sustainable inclusive knowledge-based development such as the role of universities in supporting and enhancing the process of economic and social development in their country; identify all major obstacles that universities face in their countries including any governments components and most importantly how can these obstacles best be overcome; and what is the new role(s) of universities in the post Covid-19 era.

-SDGsUNi also aims to improve the research within universities to help achieve Agenda 2030 and SDGs by addressing the significant demand for evidence-based research across the world.
-SDGsUNi is therefore aims to provide practical recommendations and actions to help transform the way universities conduct and use research to achieve the SDGs, and the way universities access and benefit from the global data freely available for use by leading international organizations such as the United Nations, World Bank, etc.
+SDGsUNi also aims to improve the research within universities to help achieve the United Nations Agenda 2030 and its 17 SDGs by addressing the significant demand for evidence-based research across the world.
+SDGsUNi is therefore aims to provide practical recommendations and actions to help transform the way universities conduct and use research to achieve the SDGs, and the way universities access and benefit from the global data freely available for use by leading international organizations such as the UN, World Bank, etc.